Proposals for new Australian states: Procedure

-Section 124 of the Constitution of Australia provides for the establishment or admission of new States to the Federation.
-It may also increase, diminish, or otherwise alter the limits of a State, form a new state by separating territory from an existing State, or join multiple States or parts of States, but in each case, it must have the approval of the Parliament(s) of the State(s) in question.
+Section 124 of the Constitution of Australia provides for the establishment or admission of new states to the federation.
+The Federal Parliament may also form a new state by separating territory from an existing state, join multiple states or parts of states, or increase, diminish, or otherwise alter the limits of a state, but in each case, it must have the approval of the parliament(s) of the state(s) in question.
+Section 123 provides that alterations to state boundaries also require the consent of the state's voters via referendum.

 In relation to parliamentary representation, the Joint Select Committee on Electoral Reform in 1985 recommended that territories be entitled to: